 Where We Are Now

-The Davis Food Co-op now has over 10,000 Owners and operates out of a 17,000 square foot store that carries everything from limes to laundry detergent.
+The Davis Food Co-op now has over 8,000 Owners and operates out of a 17,000 square foot store that carries everything from limes to laundry detergent.
+Over the past 50 years, the Co-op has had over 40,000 households take part in Ownership of the cooperative.
 While we have scaled our offerings over time to meet the needs of the community, we have stayed true to the foundation and ideals of the Co-op.
 Our commitment to our beginnings can be found in our Ends Statement below.

 Want to learn more about where we are today?
 Take a look at our most recent Annual Report.